vortex343/docker-setup/README.md

 TWINGATE_LOG_LEVEL=
 ```

-## website
+## website WIP
 nginx webserver for my personal website

-WIP and currently not online
+Currently not online

 ## update.sh
-bash script to update all containers
+Bash script to update all containers

+# Setup
+- Install docker and docker compose with all dependencies
+- if `.env` is needed, use `sudo docker compose --env-file .env up -d` in each directory
+- else use `docker compose up -d`